About Digital Assets and Their Regulatory Framework

 Are There Any Crypto Tax Exemptions?

-When introducing new tax solutions, legislators usually foresee new tax incentives, to encourage taxpayers to submit adequate tax returns and to reduce the “negative” effect of the law on taxpayers’ incomes.
+After introducing any new tax solutions, legislators usually also foresee new tax incentives, to encourage taxpayers to submit adequate tax returns and to reduce the “negative” effect of the law on taxpayers’ incomes.

-In the case of crypto too, the legislator has foreseen how taxpayers can avoid paying capital gains tax.
+The same happened when the initial tax regulations of digital assets were implemented into the Serbian legal system – the legislator has foreseen how taxpayers can avoid paying capital gains tax.
 Namely, if the taxpayer sells digital assets and then within 90 days invests the received money in the company’s share capital in Serbia, it can be exempted from 50% capital gains tax.

-Also, even in the case, the taxpayer makes the described investment within a period longer than 90 days, but no later than 12 months from the date of sale of the digital property, there is relief consisting of the right to refund 50% of the paid tax.
+Also, even if the taxpayer makes the described investment after the mentioned 90-day period, but no later than 12 months from the date of sale of the digital property, there is relief consisting of the right to refund 50% of the paid tax.
 This way, it is possible to finance and start a private business, that is, to co-finance an existing company in Serbia, in such a way as to make real savings through tax reduction, under conditions prescribed by law.

-If the Digital Assets Are a Type of One’s Property – Is It Subject to Property Tax?
+If Digital Asset Is a Type of One’s Property – Is It Subject to Property Tax?

 In short, yes, that is in cases of acquisition of digital assets by gift and inheritance.
 Nonetheless, the Law on Property Taxes prescribes an exemption from this obligation for gift recipients and heirs of the first order of inheritance (e.g. in the case when a parent gives digital property to his child), while heirs and gift recipients of the second order of inheritance pay tax at a lower rate of 1.5% (e.g. if a child gives his parents Ether, or a brother gives Bitcoin to his sister).
 Other persons who acquire digital assets based on inheritance and gifts pay the tax at the rate of 2.5%.